Introducing Parallel Search: the highest accuracy web search API engineered for AI

 ## Give your agents access to Parallel Search

-The accuracy of data in your agent’s context window is the single most important factor in the ability of the agent to complete a task effectively.
+Maximizing signal and minimizing noise in an agent’s context window is the single most important factor in the ability of the agent to complete a task effectively.
 Give your agents the most accurate and compressed context from the web with the Parallel Search API.

 ### Sample Search Request